 The district resident must provide the school with an affidavit stating his or her relationship to the student, and that the student will be living at his/her abode full time and provide documentation fully explaining the reason(s) (other than school attendance zone or district preference) for this arrangement.
-The superintendent or his/her designee will make the necessary factual determinations as required under this policy.
-Examples of situations where "in loco parentis" authority of an adult will be recognized to establish residency of the minor include but are not limited to the following:
+The superintendent or

-- Death or serious illness of the child's parent(s) or guardian(s), - Abandonment of the child, - Child abuse or neglect, - Unstable family relationships or undesirable conditions in the home of the child's parents or guardians having a detrimental effect on the child, - Students enrolled in recognized exchange programs residing with host families c.
+- Death or serious illness of the child's parent(s) or guardian(s), - Abandonment of the child, - Child abuse or neglect, - Unstable family relationships or undesirable conditions in the home of the child's parents or guardians having a detrimental effect on the child, - Students enrolled in recognized exchange programs residing with host families - c.
 Whenever appropriate, the person who has assumed responsibility for the care and custody of the child shall be encouraged to obtain legal guardianship of the child.